Modern Use Chemicals

 Per- and Polyfluoroalkyl Substances

 Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals used in industrial and consumer products to increase resistance to heat, stains, water, and grease.
-They can persist in your body and in the environment for decades causing harmful effects for populations of humans and marine life.
-NCCOS detects PFAS and helps to understand its biological and ecological effects, identify risks, and assess alternatives for coastal, marine, and Great Lakes environments and in living marine resources.
+PFAS can persist in your body and in the environment for decades causing harmful effects for populations of humans and marine life.
+NCCOS is measuring PFAS in coastal ecosystems and studying the biological and ecological effects.
+This research will identify risks for coastal, marine, and Great Lakes environments and in living marine resources.
 Federal and state agencies translate our data into solutions and management actions that mitigate pollution impacts and protect environmental health, living marine resources, and seafood safety.

 Pharmaceuticals in the Environment: Antimicrobial Pollution and Resistance